arn-foto/KingOfTheHill-API/README.md

 # KingOfTheHill-API

 #Goal
 Create King of the hill API.
-SInce one does not exist.
+SInce one does not exist. --In Progress

 #Technologies used:
 - JavaScript